Brands We Like: Dove

 After months of worldwide photo and video shoots, endless hours of research and countless meetings concentrated on tweaking of the messaging, it was time to unleash the “Real Beauty” campaign.
 But, could this plan really connect with what women were thinking and feeling to help Dove become more pertinent and profitable at the same time?

 But, here’s the kicker.
 Not only was the message and brand connecting with women — it was also connecting with men.
 Fathers, husbands, grandpas and boyfriends everywhere were empathetic to the cause, responding very well to the brand.
-And as Dove continued to introduce new products, they had a whole new audience to market to.
+And as the Dove brand continued to introduce new products, they had a whole new audience to market to.
 Little did I know that I would be one of that audience.
 Their message that power and beauty come from within had really become a part of my DNA.
 That emotional connection they worked so hard to craft had made me more than just a customer, it had made me a brand proponent.

 Fernando Machado, VP of Dove Skin, was quite happy, “The campaign evoked an emotional reaction in millions of people that inspired them to share the positive message with others.
 Beyond just the millions of views and publicity impressions, it is the outpouring of testimonials from around the world that are exciting us.”

-Just like the Coca Colas, Nikes and Wendy’s before them, Dove went out of their way to not just sell to their customer- but, to connect with them as well.
+Just like the Coca-Colas, Nikes and Wendy’s before them, Dove went out of their way to not just sell to their customer- but, to connect with them as well.
 By digging deep into core emotions and crafting a bond with their end-user, they continue to position themselves as a brand out in front of a movement.
 In Dove’s case, “Real Beauty & Real Strength” were real emotions that continue to bring home real results.